DamnedAngel/MnemoSyne-X/README.md

 - NN is the 0-padded hexadecimal representation of the **Databank** number.

-The number of the **Databank** in which a given Logical Segment, among the 64564 possible Logical Segments, will be stored is The Segment Number DIV 256, or the MSByte of the (16-bit) Segment Number.
-Segments doesn't need to be stored in order inside a **Databank**; every **Databank** has an index in its beginning with the references to the Segments withing it.
+The number of the **Databank** in which a given Logical Segment, among the 64564 possible Logical Segments, will be stored is the Segment Number DIV 256, or the MSByte of the (16-bit) Segment Number.
+Segments don't need to be stored in order inside a **Databank**; every **Databank** has an index in its beginning with the references to the Segments withing it.
 As a consequence, **Databanks** are pontentially incomplete, meaning that it